Hell in a Cell (2017): Aftermath

 Backstage on the following SmackDown, SmackDown Women's Champion Natalya was confronted by Tamina, Lana, and Carmella.
 Charlotte Flair then appeared and attacked Natalya.
 Becky Lynch and Naomi joined to help Charlotte, and the brawl was broken up by referees.
+On the November 14 episode, after a few more weeks of feuding, Flair defeated Natalya in a rematch to win her first SmackDown Women's Championship.

 Also on the following SmackDown, Shinsuke Nakamura and Randy Orton teamed up and defeated Rusev and Aiden English.
 WWE Champion Jinder Mahal, who claimed that he had defeated every worthy opponent on SmackDown, made an interpromotional challenge to Raw's Universal Champion Brock Lesnar for Survivor Series.

 AJ Styles invoked his United States Championship rematch clause against Baron Corbin, but was unsuccessful in gaining the title back.
 Dolph Ziggler claimed Bobby Roode to be a fraud, as Roode pinned Ziggler by holding his tights.
 Roode retorted that he was the smarter one in the match.
 Ziggler said that he was the better wrestler and that he wanted a rematch, which occurred the following week where Ziggler defeated Roode the same way that Roode had defeated him.
 Roode then challenged Ziggler to a two out of three falls match for the following week, which Roode won and qualified for Team SmackDown at Survivor Series.

 The 2017 Hell in a Cell event was the final Hell in a Cell to be brand-exclusive, as following WrestleMania 34 the following year, WWE discontinued brand-exclusive pay-per-views.
 In addition, the following year's Hell in a Cell was held in September, which was the only time that happened.